 The Shared Skies Partnership

-Shared Skies is a longstanding live remote observing partnership between USQ and the University of Louisville (Kentucky, USA).
+Shared Skies is a longstanding live remote observing partnership between UniSQ and the University of Louisville (Kentucky, USA).
 With three southern-hemisphere, eastern longitude telescopes at Mt Kent Observatory and US telescopes in Arizona and Kentucky, all of the night sky is visible, with remote observers able to observe during local daylight hours.
 The telescopes are primarily used for the NASA TESS Follow-up Program transit photometry to discover exoplanets, and support student research training, education, and outreach.

 Mt Kent Observatory now hosts the Australian node of the global Stellar Observations Network Group (SONG) telescope network, an Australian collaboration with Danish astronomers.
 SONG observations enable seismology of stellar interiors, complementing the work of MINERVA-Australis to deliver new knowledge of the physics and evolution of stars and their exoplanets.
-SONG Australia is supported by philanthropy and an Australian Research Council grant to a university consortium led by USQ.
+SONG Australia is supported by philanthropy and an Australian Research Council grant to a university consortium led by UniSQ.
 A similar approach to MINERVA-Australis is used to feed light by optical fibres from CDK700 telescopes to a dedicated spectrograph.

 Photo: An artist’s view of stellar seismology: stellar spectra measure surface oscillations from internal sound waves whose behaviour probes the star.
 Understanding the star helps us better understand any orbiting planets by G. Perez Diaz/IAC